RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-Wilberforce belonged to a Christian group known as The Clapham Sect that was made up of wealthy and influential Christians.
-These Christians, or the saints as they were known, used their money and power to campaign against the injustices of the time, including slavery, poverty, and lack of education for the working people.
+Wilberforce belonged to a Christian group known as The Clapham Sect which contained some wealthy and influential Christians.
+These Christians used their money and power to campaign against the injustices of the time, including slavery, poverty, and lack of education for the working people.

 The organisations will then assist in the care of the victim and also in bringing the perpetrators to justice.
 A large part of their campaign at a local, national and international level is to ensure the laws on human trafficking work effectively to combat the problem.